whatisnuclear/website/how-much-waste.md

 <div class="row">
 <div class="col-lg-8" markdown="1">

-When talking about nuclear waste, people often try to characterize how much there is with a convenient and relatable visual, often a football field.
-However, the numbers people quote are all over the map: 10 yards, 24 feet, 50 feet, etc. are all claimed.
-Furthermore, it's never quite clear what assumptions and details are being considered.
-This page does the math and gives a clear answer to how much waste there is in the USA relative to a football field.
+When talking about nuclear waste, people often characterize how much there is with a convenient and relatable visual, usually a football field.
+However, the numbers people quote are all over the map: 10 yards, 24 feet, 50 feet, and more!
+Also, it's never quite clear what assumptions and details are being considered.
+This page attempts to reconcile this situation by doing the math and giving a verifiable answer to how much waste there is in the USA relative to a football field.

 (If you just want to know what nuclear waste is and what's to be done about it, go to [our nuclear waste page]({% link waste.md %}).)